 This post is without original content, providing merely a summary of the first 3 sections of Michael Betancourt’s excellent introduction to Hamiltonian Monte Carlo.
-All images are taken from there with only slight modifications for web-display.
+Most images were taken from there and slightly modified.

 Hamiltonian Monte Carlo (HMC) was originally developed by Duane et al. in the late 1980s as Hybrid Monte Carlo in the context of Quantum Chromodynamics, specifically lattice computations that attempted to understand the structure of protons and neutrons comprising atomic nuclei.
 Radford Neal was the first to realize the potential of HMC in applied statistics as part of his pioneering work in the mid 1990s on Bayesian neural networks.

 Over the ensuing decades, HMC made a rather reluctant entry into modern statistics.
 This is mostly due to two reasons:

 - We have only recently begun to understand why HMC works well in practice, particularly on difficult, high-dimensional problems.

 - Unlike many popular techniques in machine learning, HMC does not appeal to fragile heuristics.
 Rather it is built upon a firm theoretical foundation of differential geometry.
 This being an advanced field of mathematics not included in statistical training meant it was a difficult algorithm to approach for the majority of both theoretical and applied statisticians.
 As a result, its dissemination into applied research was inhibited.

 To understand how modern problems in statistics naturally lead to the use of a formalism like HMC, we first need to take a look at the geometry of high-dimensional probability distributions and how they cripple even advanced statistical algorithms such as Markov chain Monte Carlo (MCMC) which are highly efficient in lower dimensions.
 From this perspective, we can identify parts of MCMC that require increased sophistication or replacement to scale to high-dimensional problems.